 Preparing for a Ritual and Spell

-The practice of heka needed many days of preparation and readiness; the person who conducted the rituals collected all the materials needed for the function before hand.
+The practice of heka needed many days of preparation and readiness; the person who conducted the rituals collected all the materials needed for the function beforehand.
 In most cases, an auspicious day and time was the need of the hour, as Egyptians believed in the importance of good and bad days.
 The place where the magical rituals conducted came in consultation with the elders, and this place used to be a secretly hidden chamber or a cave.
 In fact, every aspect was to be ritually pure, so that the results were effective and authentic.
-Implements and tools used for the rituals too needed to be pure and fresh.
+Implements and tools used for the rituals too needed to be genuine and fresh.

 Spells and Rituals

 The magical words, spoken either silently or in a loud manner, were the real means to influence other spiritual beings and make them listen to the orders.
 Speech always initiated many actions, which were either symbolic or gesture-like.
 Action like execration meant piercing of a figurine with needles or knives, spitting, or burning.
 Priests gave immense importance to the diverse names of the invoked gods or spirits, names hidden in the labyrinth of the underworld.
 Every name recited must be precise in intonation and spelling; the wrong intonation never yielded any results.
 The sequence needed to be right and in its entirety.